MLA's COVID-19 statement

 Meat & Livestock Australia is taking considered action to support global containment efforts of Coronavirus (COVID-19) and to safeguard the health and wellbeing of our people, their families, our stakeholders, visitors and contractors.

 MLA has implemented preventative measures that comply with government guidelines and taken additional steps to prepare and adapt to a changing work environment.
+These measures seek to mitigate the spread of the virus to ensure the safety of our communities, particularly the elderly and immunocompromised,

 - Business travel